 What Can You Do with an IPE Degree?

 With an IPE degree you can do anything that you want to do.
 The IPE major equips you for a life of writing, speaking, critical thinking, and learning.
-We have kept in touch with the nearly 600 alumni who graduated from our program between 1996 and 2013.
+We have kept in touch with many of the 642 alumni who graduated from our program between 1996 and 2014.
 Here's some of what we have learned from them:

 - Most work in business, government, non-governmental organizations, and educational institutions.

-- Some of the most popular fields of business that IPE majors enter are banking and finance, information technology, business consulting, healthcare, retail and corporate sales, online media, and tourism.
-More than 5% of our alumni have started their own business.
+- Some of the most popular fields of business that IPE majors enter are banking and finance, information technology, online startups, business consulting, healthcare, retail and corporate sales, and marketing.
+More than 7% of our alumni have started their own business.

 - 5% of IPE graduates are currently K-12 teachers or university professors; another 2.5% currently work for an educational institution.
-Nearly 20% of IPE majors have at some point after graduating been employed as a teacher or coach.
+More than 20% of IPE majors have at some point after graduating been employed as a teacher or coach.

-- Half of our alumni have attended graduate school and obtained advanced degrees.
+- Nearly 40% of IPE alumni who graduated between 1996 and 2013 have attended graduate school or are currently pursuing an advanced degree.
 The most common areas of study are:

 - Other Fields -- More than 50 Masters degrees in fields including environmental studies, geography, social work, nursing, architecture, history, microbiology, plant pathology, linguistics, and religion.